 Savings Goals for Your 20s

-In your 20s you may be just out of school, starting a career, and getting your life in order.
-As if that wasn’t enough, you may face challenges like student loan debt or credit debt.
+In your 20s, people are often just out of school, starting a career, and getting their life in order.
+As if that wasn’t enough, challenges like student loan debt or credit debt may face them.
 Now is the time to set financial goals, consider an investment strategy, and start building healthy financial habits.

-If you have any high-interest debt—debts of 7% or more—you might consider doing everything you can to clear it.
+If you have any high-interest debt—debts of 7% or more—you might focus on paying it off.
 High-interest payments can cost you a lot over the life of a loan.

-Credit cards, which often allow you to make minimum payments equal to much less than your balance total, can be particularly costly as interest on the balance accrues.
+Credit cards, which often allow minimum payments that are much less than the total balance due, can be particularly costly as interest on the balance accrues.
 The more money going toward high-interest debt, the less you can focus on your savings goals.

 Compounding interest helps your investments grow exponentially.
 Consider taking advantage of any retirement accounts your employers offer, such as a 401(k).
-If your employer doesn’t offer a 401(k), there are other options, such as an IRA, where you can save for retirement in a tax-efficient fashion on your own.
+If your employer doesn’t offer a retirement plan, there are other options, such as an individual retirement account (IRA), where you can save for retirement in a tax-advantaged way on your own.

 Savings Goals for Your 30s

-In your 30s, you have likely settled on a career path and may be thinking about larger goals such as purchasing a house or having kids.
+In your 30s, people are often more settled into a career path and may be thinking about other goals such as purchasing a house or having kids.

-If you have children, consider saving for their college education.
-One possible way you could do this is with a 529 college savings plan that can help you save for your child’s tuition and other education related expenses.
-Don’t neglect other long-term goals, such as retirement, while saving for this.
-It is possible to do both! .
+If you have children, another consideration is saving for their college education.
+One way you can do this is to open a 529 college savings plan that helps you save for your child’s tuition and other education-related expenses.
+Just be sure not to neglect other long-term goals, such as retirement, while saving for your child’s college education.

 Savings Goals for Your 40s

-The amount of money you needed to cover six months worth of expenses in your 20s is likely far less than what you need if you have a mortgage to pay and children to support.
-Make sure that your emergency fund grows with you, especially as the stakes get higher as you age.
+The amount of money you needed to cover six months worth of expenses in your 20s is likely far less than what you need now, especially if you have a mortgage to pay and children to support.
+You’ll want to make sure that your emergency fund grows with you.

 Savings Goals for Your 50s

-In your 50s you’re still in your top earning years.
+In your 50s, you’re likely still in your top earning years.
 You may still be paying off your mortgage, and your kids may now be out of the house.

-As retirement age approaches, continue contributing as much as you can to your retirement account.
-When you turn 50 you can make catch-up contributions to your 401(k) and IRAs.
+As retirement age approaches, you’ll want to continue contributing as much as you can to your retirement account.
+When you turn 50, you are eligible to catch-up contributions to your 401(k) and IRAs.

-If you think your monthly mortgage payments may be too high to manage on a fixed income, consider paying off or refinancing your mortgage before you retire.
+If you think your monthly mortgage payments may be too high to manage on a fixed income, you might consider paying off or refinancing your mortgage before you retire.

 Goals for Your 60s

-As you enter your 60s, you’re likely nearing retirement age.
-But when it comes to saving, you don’t have to slow down.
-As long as you have earned income, you might want to keep funding your retirement accounts.
+As you enter your 60s, you may be nearing your retirement.
+However, when it comes to saving, you don’t have to slow down.
+As long as you are earning income, you might want to keep funding your retirement accounts.